timomeh/vla/README.md

 }

 class ServiceB extends MyModule.Service {
-  // it will use the same instance that ServiceA is also using repo = this.inject(Repo)
+  repo = this.inject(Repo)
+  // This repo instance is exactly the same instance as in ServiceA,
+  // so they both share the same `.cache`

   async doOtherThing() {
     await this.repo.findById("1")